 State writing assessments are correlated to state writing standards.
 These standards-based tests measure what students know in relation to what they’ve been taught.
 If students do well on school writing assignments, they should do well on such a test.
 Educators consider standards-based tests to be the most useful as these tests show how each student is meeting grade-level expectations.
 These assessments are designed to pinpoint where each student needs improvement and help teachers tailor instruction to fit individual needs.
 State departments of education often include information on writing standards and writing assessments on their websites, including testing guidelines and sample questions.

 Writing Test Preparation

 The best writing test preparation in seventh grade is simply encouraging your student to write, raising awareness of the written word, and offering guidance on writing homework.
 Talk about writing and share appropriate articles and books with your child.
 Students learn to write effectively when they write more often.
-Suggest keeping a journal, writing movie reviews for the family, or writing the procedures for using a new piece of equipment, etc. Any writing is valuable practice.
+7th grade writing activities could include keeping a journal, writing movie reviews for the family, or writing the procedures for using a new piece of equipment, etc. Any writing is valuable practice.
 By becoming familiar with 7th grade writing standards, parents can offer more constructive homework support.
 Remember, the best writing help for kids is not to correct their essays, but offer positive feedback that prompts them use the strategies of writing process to revise their own work.

 Time4Writing Online Writing Courses Support 7th Grade Writing Standards